djnavarro/essays/content/post/hidden-loss/index.md

 :::::
 </p>

-I don't know how to put it into words.
+I don't know how else to put it into words.
 Her partner died slowly over several years, right in front of her eyes, and nobody in her world noticed.
 Nobody reached out to her.
-Nobody saw her loss.
+Nobody marked her loss.
 Nobody comforted her even after he died.

 Actually, it's worse than that.
 Because nobody wants to be seen as transphobic or unsupportive of trans people, *she* was expected to be the person supporting me.
 If she gave even the slightest hint of how much pain she was in, people would immediately dismiss it.
 They'd say (about me) "oh, but she's still the same person on the inside!" leaving my partner stuck in this bind: if she disagrees in any way she comes across as superficial or transphobic, but if she accepts it then she is forced to disown her own pain.